Experienced Civil Litigation & Trial Attorney

 These two cases are only examples of the tenacity Paul brings with him to cases on behalf of his clients.
 Paul knows that almost every client he represents is outnumbered by the wealthy defendants that caused them harm.
 Paul also knows that the legal system equals those numbers when thorough and resourceful work is used to represent plaintiffs against their legal adversaries.
 Paul welcomes the opportunity to discuss the prospects of anyone’s potential case and the hurdles encountered in civil lawsuits.

 Teaching and Other Endeavors

 Paul is also a frequent speaker at continuing legal education seminars teaching other lawyers trial and litigation techniques.
 He has authored several papers on litigation, including a treatise chapter on trial evidence.
-Paul has been interviewed and quoted about his work by numerous national, international and local media outlets including: The Wall Street Journal, The New York Times, The Washington Post, CNN, The BBC, The Nation, The Guardian, Democracy Now, The Charlotte Observer, The Raleigh News & Observer, WSOC-TV, North Carolina Lawyers Weekly, Indy Week, Inter Press Service International, ARD TV (German Public Television), and TEC (French) Press.
+Paul has been interviewed and quoted about his work by numerous national, international and local media outlets including: The Wall Street Journal, The New York Times, The Washington Post, CNN, The BBC, The Independent (London), The Nation, The Guardian, Democracy Now, The Charlotte Observer, The Raleigh News & Observer, WSOC-TV, North Carolina Lawyers Weekly, Indy Week, Inter Press Service International, ARD TV (German Public Television), and TEC (French) Press.
 Paul has worked with the national advocacy team at the Charlotte School of Law and has accepted numerous pro bono cases during his career.
 More of Paul's current work and publications can be viewed under the Experience and Writings & Recoveries tabs above.

 Paul was born in Virginia and grew up in Florida, although his family is from the coastal Carolinas.
 He is married to a local pediatrician with whom he has three wonderful children.
 Paul and his family are members of St. Gabriel Catholic Church in Charlotte.